What Makes a Partner Program Work?

 The rewards distribution process is best managed when you leverage a referral software solution.
 Define your reward criteria once, and automatically pay partners for the revenue they generate, while easily identifying your top performers.

 A common frustration is that the partner feels the relationship is one-sided.
 If you can’t articulate the value you can provide to your partner, you’re missing the point.
+Your partners should be confident that they will benefit from teaming up with you.

 Find the “Right” Partners